|

 RAF AIRCRAFT

-A400M (PREVIOUSLY FUTURE LARGE AIRCRAFT - FLA)
+A400M ATLAS (PREVIOUSLY FUTURE LARGE AIRCRAFT - FLA)

 Future Transport aircraft for the RAF the A400m built by Airbus Military (Previously Future Large Aircraft - FLA)

-The MoD committed to 25 x Airbus A400M in 2000 to meet the Future Transport Aircraft (FTA) requirement for an air lift capability to replace the remaining Hercules C-130K and C130J fleet.
-The A400 is a collaborative programme involving eight European nations (Germany, France, Turkey, Spain, Portugal, Belgium, Luxembourg and United Kingdom), procuring a total of 180 aircraft.
+In 2000 the MoD committed to 25 x Airbus A400M (later reduced to 22) to meet the Future Transport Aircraft (FTA) requirement for an air lift capability to replace the remaining Hercules C-130K and C-130J fleet.

 Future Transport aircraft for the RAF the A400m built by Airbus Military (Previously Future Large Aircraft - FLA)